apache/spark/docs/concepts.rst

 packages.

-In case you would like to add module dependencies to your DAG you basically would do the same, but then it is more to use a virtualenv and pip.
+In case you would like to add module dependencies to your DAG you basically would do the same, but then it is more suitable to use a virtualenv and pip.

 .. code-block:: bash